Aversiste/crlserver/README.md

 TODO:

- * Use of yacc/lex for configuration file parsing.
  * Support of ttyrec for games record.
  * Support of ttyplay for real time games watching.
+ * Configurable menus via the configuration file, like dgamelaunch does.

 Contribution
 ------------